 There was a little noise from the evening entertainment till around 11pm but nothing too bad and it was quiet afterwards.

 The kitchen was teeny but would have been fine.
 It had a microwave and hob.
 We didn’t cook in it though.
 I really needed a break from being the household chef!

-Also, be warned, take your hairdryer as the room one was manky and shite!
+Also, be warned, take your hairdryer as the room one was not great!

 Like everywhere else though the staff in the restaurant were extremely hard working and conscientious.

 One of my only gripes about the restaurant was they had almost half cordoned off the whole time we stayed.
 I’m sure this was likely to do with staffing vs the number of guests but there were times where it got busy and it was a struggle to find a table so it was quite irritating.

 Actually, now I think of it, a second small gripe would be breakfast didn’t start until 8am.